FF-GardenFn/anthropic-model-exploration/01_For_Anthropic/consciousness_analysis/07_Experimental_Protocols/07.1_SDSS/proposal.md

 ## Conclusion

-SDSS provides a rigorous, falsifiable test of whether LLMs can exhibit genuine self-determination or are limited to mechanical processing.
-The results will definitively inform both the consciousness debate and practical questions about model agency and welfare.
+SDSS provides a falsifiable test that aims at elucidating wether LLMs can exhibit genuine self-determination or are limited to mechanical processing.
+The main takeaway is having results that can inform both the consciousness debate and practical questions about model agency and welfare.

 ---